Spiritual Warfare: Binding the Strong Man in Prayer

-If we want to accomplish anything in either the natural or spiritual realms, we must engage in a spiritual warfare (Ephesians 6:12).
-In Mark 3:27 Jesus said, “No one can enter a strong man’s house and plunder his goods, unless he first binds the strong man.
+If we want to accomplish anything in the natural or spiritual realm, we must engage in spiritual warfare (Ephesians 6:12).
+In Mark 3:27, Jesus said, “No one can enter a strong man’s house and plunder his goods, unless he first binds the strong man.
 And then he will plunder his house.”

 When Adam and Eve sinned they turned over the title deed of the earth to Satan.
 Satan is called “god of the world” in 2 Corinthians 4:4, “prince of this world” in John 14:30 and “prince of the power of the air” in Ephesians 2:2.
 In 1 John 5:19, the Apostle John said, “We know that we are of God, and that the whole world lies in the grip of the evil one.”
 We must “first bind the strong man” (Mark 3:27) if we are going plunder his house – this world over which he rules.

 This is particularly true in seeing people “rescued from the domain of darkness and transferred to the kingdom of His beloved Son” (Colossians 1:13).
 This is what was taking place in Mark 3:14-15, “He appointed twelve, so that they would be with Him and that He could send them out to preach, and to have authority to cast out the demons,” which Jesus Himself had been doing.
 Below are a few keys to defeating the strong man.

 First of all, we must realize that we have an adversary.
 Peter said, “Your adversary, the devil, prowls around like a roaring lion, seeking someone to devour” (1 Peter 5:8).
 Paul agreed saying, “We wrestle not against flesh and blood, but against principalities, against powers, against the rulers of the darkness of this world, against spiritual wickedness in high places” (Ephesians 6:12).